SamuelRahwa/Successful-Film-or-Not-/README.md

 ## Overview

-Microsoft stakeholders have noticed their competitors creating original video content.
-In response, Microsoft has decided to create a new movie studio, but they are unfamiliar with the film sector.
-I have been given the task to put together a report on the movie industry that will allow Microsoft stakeholders able to make informed decisions.
+I have been charged with putting together a report that allows Microsoft Studios to make informed decisions about creating original video content.

 ## Business Problem

 No one factor can make a film successful.
-Factors like genres, critics reviews, audience ratings, directors and star power can aid in making a successful film.
+Factors like genres, reviews, directors and star power can aid in making a film successful.

 ***
 Business Questions:
-* What types of genres gross the highest?
+* What genres profit the most?
-* What types of genres profit the highest?
+* What reviews are most important?
-* What types of reviews matter by genre?
+* Who should we consider hiring to direct our films?
-* Who should we acquire as our directors, actors and actresses?
+* Who should we consider to star in our films?
 ***

 ## Data